S4M0707/university/README.md

 # university
-This project contains the Lab Assignments of B.Tech CSE from different semesters of Amity University Jharkhand.
+This project contains the Lab Assignments of B.Tech CSE from different semesters of Amity University.

 This project includes:
 * Data Structures using C